voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

-    You can :ref:`store semantic labels <storing-mask-targets>` for your
-    |Segmentation| masks on your dataset.
-Then, when you view the dataset in
-    the App, label strings will appear in the App's tooltip when you hover over pixels.
+    Did you know?
+You can :ref:`store semantic labels <storing-mask-targets>` for your segmentation fields on your dataset.
+Then, when you view the dataset in the App, label strings will appear in the App's tooltip when you hover over pixels.

 .. _video-frame-labels: